naiyerasif/site/blog/2019-07-08-persisting-and-querying-data-with-mongo-repository.md

   Email findByAddress(String address);
 }
 ```

-`MongoRepository` provides several CRUD methods (like `findAll()`, `save()`, etc) out of the box, since it extends `CrudRepository` interface.
+Since `MongoRepository` extends `CrudRepository` interface, it provides several CRUD methods (like `findAll()`, `save()`, etc) out-of-the-box.
 For specific queries, you can define method signatures (using certain [naming conventions](https://docs.spring.io/spring-data/mongodb/docs/current/reference/html/#repositories.query-methods.query-creation)) for Spring to generate their implementations.

 ### Unit tests for Repository

-Write some tests to verify if the repository created earlier works as expected.
+Now that your repository is ready, you can write some tests to verify if it works as expected.

 ```java
 package com.mflash.repository;